dubaaron/encryption/README.md

 No. Because your files are encrypted with the one-time password.

 If your private key has been compromised, you need to follow these steps, (1) Generate a new public/private key pair, (2) download all the encrypted one-time password files from B2.
-(3) decrypt these one-time password files using the comprimised private key, (4) re-encrypt the one-time password files with new public key, and (5) re-upload the newly encrypted on-time password files to B2.
+(3) decrypt these one-time password files using the comprimised private key, (4) re-encrypt the one-time password files with new public key, and (5) re-upload the newly encrypted one-time password files to B2.

 A one-time password file is only 345 bytes, so this operation can be done rapidly.

 ## If I change the passphrase on my private key, do I need to re-encrypt all my files?

 No. You can change the private key passphrase without changing anything on the B2 side.
 The private key passphrase is required when you use the private key to generate a public key or decrypt files.

+## But, my filename isn't encrypted.
+What about that?

+Yes, that is correct.
+In this simple example, the filename is not encrypted.
+Finding a way to encrypt your filename is left as an exercise for the reader.